 Smaller Classes + higher marks in exams + modern facilities – all thanks to you!

-Thanks to local and international supporters, we now have two small buses which collect and deliver children four times a day along the busy Mumbwa Road.
+Thanks to local and international supporters, we have two small buses which collect and deliver children four times a day along the busy Mumbwa Road.

-Our school is next to Zambia’s main road to the west, and close to several large communities of mud houses.
-Our simple buildings sit comfortably within our local community, and are relevant to the people we serve.
+Our school is next to Zambia’s main road to the west and close to several large communities of mud houses.
+Our simple buildings sit comfortably within our local community and are relevant to the people we serve.

 We’re aiming for self-sufficiency in food by developing a large market garden & livestock compound.
 As funds permit, we’re planting hundreds of fruit trees to provide future generations of learners with food and shade.